Convergence of meshfree collocation methods for fully nonlinear parabolic equations: Convergence

 To prove the convergence, we define $v^h(s,x)$ for $s\in (t_k, t_{k+1})$ by any continuous interpolation of $v^h(t_k,x)$ and $v^h(t_{k+1},x)$, $k=0,\ldots,n-1$. \begin{thm} Suppose that Assumptions \ref{assum:3.1}-\ref{assum:3.4}, \ref{assum:3.6} hold.
 Then we have

 \end{thm}

-\begin{rem} In the theorem above, in addition to Assumptions \ref{assum:3.1}-\ref{assum:3.4} and \ref{assum:3.6}, we have assumed $\Omega$ to be a bounded open subset of $\mathbb{R}^d$ and to satisfy an interior cone condtion, and $X$ to be $\Pi_{m-1}(\mathbb{R}^d)$-unisolvent.
-All these conditions are satisfied when $\Omega$ is an open rectangular set and $X$ is a set of equi-spaced grid points of $\Omega$ with $N\ge m$. \end{rem}
+\begin{rem} In the theorem above, in addition to Assumptions \ref{assum:3.1}-\ref{assum:3.4} and \ref{assum:3.6}, we have assumed $\Omega$ to be a bounded open subset of $\mathbb{R}^d$ and to satisfy an interior cone condition, and $X$ to be $\Pi_{m-1}(\mathbb{R}^d)$-unisolvent.
+All these conditions are satisfied when $\Omega$ is a star-shaped set and $X$ is a set of uniformly spaced grid points in $\Omega$ with $N\ge m$. \end{rem}

+Notice that our approximation method is described in the form $v^h(t_k,x)=G^h(t_k, x, v^h(t_{k+1}))$.
+The arguments in \cite{bar-sou:1991} tell us that if the function $v^h$ is bounded with respect to $h$, the operator $G^h$ is monotone with respect to the last argument, and $G^h$ has a consistency property related to the equation \eqref{eq:1.1}, then we can basically show its convergence, i.e., Theorem \ref{thm:3.7}.
+In our situation, however, the monotonicity property is nontrivial since $G^h$ contains the derivative terms.
+We will overcome this difficulty by proving a variant of Lemma 4.1 in \cite{koh-ser:2010} (Lemma \ref{lem:3.10} below) in our case.
+This lemma means that $G^h$ has the monotonicity property with negligible term as well as the consistency property.
+Moreover, by an argument similar to that in the proof of this lemma, we can show the boundedness of $v^h$ (Lemma \ref{lem:3.12}).